-Operating at the intersection of technology and biology, designer Neri Oxman and her team are calling for a systemic change in the way we design the built environment, evolving from consuming Nature to augmenting her.
-Top-down form generation coupled with bottom-up growth of biological systems creates previously impossible opportunities for design that challenge how buildings and products are made and how they perform.
+Operating at the intersection of technology and biology, architect and designer Neri Oxman is calling for a fundamental shift in the way we design and construct the built environment, from consuming Nature to augmenting her.

-An exhibition featuring the work of Oxman and her team will be on view at The Museum of Modern Art in New York, February 22 - May 25, 2020.
-For more information, please visit moma.org
+An exhibition featuring the work of Oxman and her team is on view at The Museum of Modern Art in New York, February 22 - October 18, 2020.
+Admission is free to the public.
+Visit moma.org.

 About Neri Oxman

 Oxman received her PhD in Design Computation at MIT in 2010.
-Prior to that, she earned a diploma (ARB/RIBA Part 2) from the Architectural Association in London, complementing her studies at the Faculty of Architecture and Town Planning at the Technion Israel Institute of Technology, and training at the Department of Medical Sciences at the Hebrew University in Jerusalem.
-Oxman was an architect, research consultant, and Parametric Design Workshop Instructor at Kohn Pedersen Fox Associates in London from 2004-05, during which she also served as Visiting Associate and Evaluator for SmartGeometry Group.
+Prior to that, she earned a diploma from the Architectural Association in London, complementing studies at the Faculty of Architecture and Town Planning at the Technion Israel Institute of Technology, and training at the Department of Medical Sciences at the Hebrew University, Jerusalem.
+Oxman was an architect and research consultant at Kohn Pedersen Fox Associates in London from 2004-05, during which she also served as Visiting Associate and Evaluator for SmartGeometry Group.

-In addition to over 150 scientific publications and inventions, Oxman’s work is included in the permanent collections of leading museums around the world including MoMA, SFMOMA, Centre Pompidou, MAK Museum of Applied Arts, FRAC Collection for Art and Architecture, and the Cooper Hewitt Smithsonian Design Museum, among others.
-Her innovations have received recognition at the World Economic Forum, where she was named a Cultural Leader in 2016 and is a member of the Expert Network.
+In addition to over 150 scientific publications and inventions, Oxman’s work is included in the permanent collections of leading international museums including MoMA, San Francisco Museum of Modern Art, Centre Pompidou, MAK Museum of Applied Arts, FRAC Collection for Art and Architecture, and the Cooper Hewitt Smithsonian Design Museum.
+Her work has been recognized at the World Economic Forum, where she was named a Cultural Leader in 2016 and is a member of the Expert Network.
 In 2018, Oxman was honored with the Cooper Hewitt National Design Award and the London Design Innovation Medal.
-Most recently in 2019, Oxman received an Honorary Fellowship by the Royal Institute of British Architects and the Contemporary Vision Award by San Francisco Museum of Modern Art.
+In 2019, Oxman received an Honorary Fellowship by the Royal Institute of British Architects and the Contemporary Vision Award by SFMOMA.